 Defending directory services

-As we saw earlier, malicious insiders will try to move laterally (after discovery and privilege escalation, if necessary) through their Directory Services.
-In 99% of cases, this will mean exploiting Active Directory’s vulnerabilities or misconfigurations.
-Unfortunately, Active Directory (and Directories in general) tends to become quite ugly quite quickly, so that there is no shortage of vulnerabilities and misconfigurations with which to contend.
+Malicious insiders will try to move laterally (after discovery and privilege escalation, if necessary) through their directory services.
+In 99% of cases, this means exploiting Active Directory’s vulnerabilities or misconfigurations.
+Unfortunately, Active Directories (and directories in general) tend to become quite ugly quite quickly, so there is no shortage of vulnerabilities and misconfigurations with which to contend.

-On the defense side, defending Active Directory involves a combination of anticipating threats, detecting attacks, and responding to breaches.
+On the defense side, defending AD involves a combination of anticipating threats, detecting attacks, and responding to breaches.

 Anticipating essentially means: